SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetS3DestinationConfiguration.md

 ```

 ### -RoleArn
-The ARN of the role which grants AWS IoT Analytics permission to interact with your Amazon S3 and AWS Glue resources.
+The ARN of the role that grants AWS IoT Analytics permission to interact with your Amazon S3 and AWS Glue resources.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iotanalytics-dataset-s3destinationconfiguration.html#cfn-iotanalytics-dataset-s3destinationconfiguration-rolearn
 PrimitiveType: String